RaspberryPiFoundation/python-curriculum/en-GB/rock-paper-scissors/index.md

    ![screenshot](images/rps-print-computer.png)

-   You can either delete the line `print(chosen)`, or make the computer ignore it be adding a `#` at the start of the line.
+   You can either delete the line `print(chosen)`, or make the computer ignore it by adding a `#` at the start of the line.

 + Test your code by clicking Run and choosing your option.

 + Hmm, the computer's choice gets printed on a new line.
 You can fix that by adding `end=' '` after `vs`, that tells Python to end with a space instead of a new line.

    ![screenshot](images/rps-same-line.png)

-   Putting a hash '#' at the beginning of a line tells Python not to run that line.

-   You can delete the line once you have tested your new code.

 + Play the game a few times by clicking Run and making a choice.

   For now you'll have to work out who won yourself.
 Next you'll add the Python code to work this out.